 3. Different transitions

 High-need babies don’t transition easily.
 They don’t willingly switch gears.
-Going from arms to carseat to arms to shopping cart is hard for them.
-Going from the state of being awake to sleep is a major behavioral transition, one these infants can’t make without a lot of help.
-While you can put some infants down in their crib and they fall asleep, high-need babies have to be deeply asleep before you can put them down.
+Going from arms to car seat to arms to the shopping cart is hard for them.
+Going from the state of being awake to sleep is a major behavioral transition, one of these infants can’t make without a lot of help.
+While you can put some infants down in their crib and they fall asleep, high-need infants have to be already sleeping before you can put them down.
 Even with older high-need children, their minds race so quickly at bedtime (the time you assign for them), that they cannot wind down without parental help.

 4. Different sleep maturity

 Young infants spend much of their sleeping time in a light sleep state called REM sleep from which they are easily awakened.
 During the night infants normally alternate light sleep with deep sleep stages.
 They switch from light sleep to deep sleep and back to light sleep as often as every hour.
 When making the transition between deep and light sleep infants go through a vulnerable period in which they are easily awakened.
 As infants mature, the deep sleep stages lengthen, so that by four to six months they sleep for longer stretches.

 High-need babies seem to take longer to develop sleep maturity.
 They are more prone to awaken during the vulnerable periods of transition from one sleep stage to another.
 Yet high-need infants often seem to be totally “zonked” when they are in the stage of deep sleep.
 Eventually, these high-need infants are able to spend more time in deep sleep, yet they do not “sleep through the night” as early as less sensitive babies.

 “I soon realized that my baby’s sleep problem was really society’s problem, the fault of its expectations that babies will sleep through the night.
 My problem was that she wasn’t sleeping as expected by me or by the cultural norms.”

 5. High-Need Infants Have More Needs for Sleep